Taronga Zoo: Late 20th century

+Sky Safari

-A gondola lift was installed in 1987 and updated in 2000, running from the bottom of the park close to the ferry wharf, and transported passengers to the top end of the zoo.
-The gondola closed on 31 January 2023 and, if approved, will re-open in 2025.
+A gondola lift (known as the Sky Safari) was installed in 1987 and updated in 2000, transporting passengers between the bottom of the park close to the ferry wharf, and to the top end of the zoo.
+The gondola closed on 31 January 2023 due to reaching the end of its workable life.
+A proposed update to create a more unforgettable and fully accessible family experience for passengers is in progress.
+It has been aproved, the Sky Safari is scheduled to re-open in 2027-2028.

 2000 master plan

 In 2000, TCSA commenced a 12-year $250 million master plan, the majority of which is being spent at Taronga Zoo.
 The first major master plan item was the Backyard to Bush precinct which opened in April 2003.
 Under the plan, the zoo received five Asian elephants from the Thailand Zoological Park Organisation for breeding purposes, education, long-term research and involvement of conservation programs.
 The plan has met opposition from environmental activists in Thailand, who blockaded the trucks hauling the elephants to Bangkok International Airport for their flight on 5 June 2006.
 The elephants along with other Asian rain forest specimens are housed in the Wild Asia precinct which opened in July 2005 (the elephants arriving from quarantine in November 2006) and aims to immerse visitors in an Asian rain forest environment (though later renamed Rainforest Trail as included species from tropical Africa).

 A marine section, Great Southern Oceans, opened in April 2008.
 Recently, the redevelopment and restoration of the historic entrance opened, further adding to the masterplan.
 The chimpanzee exhibit also underwent expansion work and re-opened as Chimpanzee Sanctuary allowing its residents more space and also to assist making it easier for the introduction of new individuals by splitting the areas of the exhibit when necessary.

-The Tiger Trek precinct opened in August 2017 allowing for multiple exhibits of critically endangered Sumatran tigers.

-The zoo's African Savannah precinct, which opened in June 2020, was constructed as a major renovation and spatial expansion of the zoos' previous giraffe and zebra yards.

-Zoo Friends

-Zoo Friends offers support in form of volunteers and fund raising for both Taronga and Western Plains Zoo.
-Members are offered behind-the-scenes experiences at the zoo and unlimited zoo entry.
-Members are also eligible to volunteer to help at the zoo.